-That study was published prior to the availability of clinical testing for Hep C so that the Hep C status of the subjects was not known.
+That study was published prior to the availability of clinical testing for Hep C so the Hep C status of the subjects was not known.
 A subsequent study obtained liver enzyme values on patients prior to initiation of Suboxone and again after a minimum of 40 days of treatment with either 2, 4, or 8 mg/70 kg Suboxone per day.

-How does Hep C and Suboxone work?
+How do Hep C and Suboxone work?

 Can I develop a dependence on Suboxone?